Nelly Thomas: Comedy

 Thomas programmed and ran a regular Character Comedy room at various venues including Trades Hall, Melbourne HiFi Club and at various festivals.
-It was the first dedicated character comedy room in Australia and featured performers such as Kate McLennan, Wes Snelling, Lawrence Mooney, Andrea Powell, Maria Bamford, Ross Daniels, Casey Bennetto, Damian Callinan, Lisa Maza, Linda Haggar, Fahey Younger, Adam Richard and more.
+It was the first dedicated character comedy room in Australia and featured performers such as Kate McLennan, Wes Snelling, Lawrence Mooney, Andrea Powell, Maria Bamford, Ross Daniels, Casey Bennetto, Damian Callinan, Lisa Maza, Linda Haggar, Fahey Younger, and Adam Richard.

 In 2009, Thomas appeared on the Australian television comedy history quiz show ADbc and 2015's Judith Lucy Is All Woman.
 She appears as a regular guest commentator on ABC TV's News Breakfast.
 Thomas works regularly on ABC Melbourne Radio and has hosted the Evening Show from time to time.
 She is also a regular guest on Raf Epstein's Afternoon show where she provides commentary on news and events of the week.
 Thomas often appears on the Radio National Friday afternoon quiz with Patricia Karvelas.

 Thomas has featured on a number of podcasts - most notably several appearances on Wil Anderson's Wilosophy.
 In 2020, Thomas started her own podcast – Person, Place and Thing - and guests have included Rosie Battie, Jason Tamiru, Maria Bamford, Eddie Perfect and more.

-Thomas has directed a number of well-known comedians including Maria Bamford and Candy Bowers as well as some of her own shows.
-Her most successful directing venture was with the late, great comedian and disability activist Stella Young, whose debut show Tales from the Crip won Best Newcomer at the 2014 Melbourne International Comedy Festival.
-Stella passed away the same year and Nelly delivered a well-known eulogy for her friend and colleague at the Melbourne Town Hall.
+Thomas has directed a number of comedians including Maria Bamford and Candy Bowers as well as some of her own shows.
+She collaborated with comedian and disability activist Stella Young on the show Tales from the Crip, which won Best Newcomer at the 2014 Melbourne International Comedy Festival.
+Young passed away the same year and Thomas delivered a eulogy for her at the Melbourne Town Hall.

 Writing

-Thomas is the author of five books.
+Thomas is the author of five books: